 So to summarise, in a single year, taking breast milk and eggs results in the slaughter of the following sentient individuals:

-- An unknown number of male infants of dairy mothers;
+- An unknown number of male infants birthed by those dairy mothers;

 - 7.4 billion egg laying chickens;